binchensun/fasr-website/content/science/science-use-cases.md

 ---
 title: FASR Science Use Cases
-date: 2025-12-11
+date: 2025-12-21
 type: page
 ---

 The initial science drivers and [reference design parameters](/technology/reference-specifications/) for FASR were established through [community white papers](#fasr-related-decadal-survey-white-papers) and technical studies.
-The topics of the white pages are grouped into four general themes, organized as the [Science Working Groups (SWGs)](#fasr-science-working-groups-swgs).
+The topics of the white papers are grouped into four general themes, organized as the [Science Working Groups (SWGs)](#fasr-science-working-groups-swgs).
 The current development phase builds on this foundation, expanding and refining the scientific vision with direct input from the heliophysics community.
 We invite the community to submit Science Use Cases as FASR progresses through the Conceptual Design Phase.
 If you are interested in submitting a new Science Use Case for consideration, please fill out the [FASR Science Use Case Form](TBA).
 Community input will directly inform decisions about: